Meyers Bageri

 How it sits among Copenhagen's bakeries

 The Copenhagen bakery scene has several strong options across different neighbourhoods.
-Hart Bageri (run by Richard Hart, formerly of Tartine) gets more international press and draws longer queues , if you only have time for one and sourdough is your priority, Hart is the name most visitors chase.
-Juno the Bakery on Classensgade is another frequent comparison point, particularly for cardamom rolls, and tends to draw a similar early-morning crowd.
+Hart Bageri (run by Richard Hart, formerly of Tartine) gets more international press and draws longer queues, if you only have time for one and sourdough is your priority, Hart is the name most visitors chase.
+Juno the Bakery on Classensgade is another frequent comparison point, particularly for cardamom rolls, tends to draw a similar early-morning crowd.
 Bageriet BRØD is worth knowing if you are in the city centre rather than Nørrebro.
 Andersen Bakery and Bageriet Benji round out the options if you want additional stops on a bakery-focused day.

-What Meyers Bageri offers over some of these alternatives is consistent OAD recognition across three consecutive years , a signal of sustained quality rather than a single strong season.
+What Meyers Bageri offers over some of these alternatives is consistent OAD recognition across three consecutive years, a signal of sustained quality rather than a single strong season.
 If you are comparing on that basis alone, it earns its place in the rotation.
-Internationally, it holds its own against peers like Radio Bakery in New York City and 26 Grains in London as part of a broader northern European baking tradition that prioritises fermentation, grain quality, and restrained sweetness over decoration.
+Internationally, it holds its own against peers like Radio Bakery in New York City and 26 Grains in London as part of a broader northern European baking tradition that prioritises fermentation, grain quality, restrained sweetness over decoration.

 Practical details

-Reservations: Not applicable , walk-in only.
+Reservations: Not applicable, walk-in only.
 Booking difficulty: Easy; no advance planning needed, though weekends get busy early.
 Hours: Mon–Fri 7 am–6 pm, Sat–Sun 7 am–5 pm.
 Address: Jægersborggade 9, 2200 Copenhagen.
 Price range: Cheap Eats tier (OAD-listed); expect bakery pricing rather than restaurant spend.
 Dress code: None.
 Leading for: Solo travellers, couples, food-focused visitors exploring Nørrebro.
 Group suitability: Limited seating makes larger groups awkward; pairs or solo visitors are the natural fit.

 Copenhagen beyond the bakery